 There are a number of opportunities that you can get involved in from the comfort of your own home.
 We have put together a list of great opportunities.

 Many charities and schools have stopped activities to help slow the spread of Covid-19.
 However there are still lots of opportunities to get involved in and ways you can help and support others at this time.
-Browse Covid-19 support projects and subscribe to the Warwick Volunteers Newsletter for the latest opportunities.
+Join Warwick Volunteers to receive the newsletter and browse opportunities.
 For these roles, it’s important that you follow the instructions of your volunteering coordinator.
 They will have risk assessed your activity to make sure you can do it as safely as possible.
 If you’re unsure or unhappy about anything, let them know or contact us at volunteers at warwick dot ac dot uk

 We’ve also seen lots of informal mutual aid groups pop up across the UK.
 If you’re outside the UK, there may well be something similar near where you live.